 Instant Pot Jalapeno Cheese Grits

 I’m not a big grits-for-breakfast-person but occasionally I like to dip my thick-sliced black pepper bacon in a vat of warm and spicy, cheesey and gooey breakfast grits.
 It’s a sit down at the table and have a conversation with your partner kind of breakfast, always on a Sunday.
 Grits must be savored.
-And if you are married to a Cajun, they must be spicy grits, hence the addition of jalapeños (or serranos).
-But I also enjoy grits under a thick short-rib ragu or rolled, chilled and sliced, then toasted with maybe a fried egg on top.
-Grits, if made properly, can sub for polenta (and v.v.) and can serve as a lovely canvas for a multitude of recipes.
+I also enjoy grits (or polenta) under a thick, short-rib ragu or rolled, chilled and sliced, then toasted with maybe a fried egg on top.
+Grits can serve as a lovely canvas for a multitude of recipes.

 Instant Pot Jalapeño Cheese Grits

 2 cups water for thick grits, 3 cups water for thin, watery grits

 1/2 teaspoon salt

 1 cup grits, NOT instant, yellow or white is fine

 1/2 cup shredded Cheddar cheese or Pepper Jack